All Products

 Document Center

-When you create a node pool in a Container Service for Kubernetes (ACK) cluster, you can select ContainerOS as the operating system of nodes.
-ContainerOS is simple and secure and is optimized for containers.
-ContainerOS is a lightweight Linux distribution intended for running containerized applications.
-ContainerOS contains only the required software packages and system services, which greatly improves system security and performance.
+When you create a node pool in ACK, you can use ContainerOS as the operating system for the nodes.
+ContainerOS is a lightweight Linux distribution that is streamlined, secure, and optimized for running container applications.
+It minimizes non-essential software packages to reduce the attack surface and improve performance.

 Procedure

-4. In the Create Node Pool dialog box, set Operating System to ContainerOS 3, configure other parameters, and then click Confirm Order.
+4. In the Create Node Pool dialog box, set Operating System to ContainerOS, configure other options as needed, and then click Confirm.

-For more information about other parameters, see Create a node pool.
+For more information about the configuration items, see Create and manage node pools.

 References